ksauby/ioos.github.io/_docs/index.md

 * [IOOS Marine Life Data Network Recommendations](https://ioos.github.io/marine_life_data_network/)

 ### **IOOS Data Encoding in CSV/TSV**
+**This convention has been deprecated due to IOOS’ transition from the OGC SOS/SWE suite of standards to ERDDAP for in situ data dissemination.
+All relevant guidance in this standard has been superceded as of the 2020-01-10 publication date of the [IOOS Metadata Profile 1.2](https://ioos.github.io/ioos-metadata/).
+Please refer to the IOOS Metadata Profile for current guidance.**
 The IOOS Convention for Observation Data Encoding in CSV/TSV describes the rules and constraints for encoding observation data as plain text Comma-Separated Values (CSV) or Tab-Separated Values (TSV).
 * [IOOS Convention for Observation Data Encoding in CSV/TSV](http://ioos.github.io/ioos-csv-tsv/)

 ### **IOOS Controlled Vocabularies**
+**Deprecated as of 2024-04-29.**
 A collection of guidelines on the Controlled Vocabularies usage in IOOS-compliant data services.
 * [IOOS Controlled Vocabularies](https://github.com/ioos/vocabularies)